-Watching an episode of Daily Tech News Today i noticed there was confusion around why you would use a VPN when SSL is used prevalently.
-Without getting into the finer details of how VPNs and SSL works, below i will provide a simple explanation as to when you might want to use SSL and/or a VPN.
+What is the difference between SSL and a VPN?
+Why you would use a VPN when SSL is used everywhere now.
+Without getting into the finer details of how VPNs and SSL work, below I will provide a simple explanation of when you might want to use SSL and/or a VPN.